 You helped to provide warmth, comfort, safety and hope for the future.
 As more people face the prospect of losing their home, your support will help us continue to be there, side by side, every step of the way.
 Until everyone in our society has a place they can call home.

-*Tomas is a pseudonym to protect his identity.
+*Joe is a pseudonym to protect his identity.